dewhursl/SwEng25_Group22_MultiAgentSimFramework/research/Fiona/Plan.md

 Make sure you install the cuda toolkit that matches your cuda version (Seen with `nvidia-smi`) I also made a new "info" test which should be useful if you want to try the same thing.
 Ask me for help if I get it working

+Tried using NSight Systems instead to see any difference and it does detect something from ollama but still isn't attaching to the CUDA stuff
+Taking a break, will come back to this with a fresh mind.
+Need to do some research when I do

+### Debugging why ncu won't attach to ollama

+`ollama ps` shows 100% GPU usage app.log shows ollama detects `CUDA_VISIBLE_DEVICES=0` `nvidia-smi` shows CUDA 12.6 is installed
+I also installed the 12.6 CUDA toolkit

 ## Notes

 I see CUDA mentioned while Ollama is downloading